tak7iji/get-message/README.md

-# view-tc-log-message README
+# view-tc-log-message

-This is the README for your extension "view-tc-log-message".
+This is the README for "view-tc-log-message".

 ## Features